cicero343/cicero343.github.io/_posts/2024-08-15-IP-Law-and-Tech.md

 e.g. Ziggo case<a href="#ref14" id="back14" class="reference"> [14]</a>

-Concerned notorious torrent site ‘The Pirate Bay’
+- Concerned notorious torrent site ‘The Pirate Bay’

 various acts of indexing and classifying of the torrent files made them readily accessible to users.

 Pirate Bay’s intervention amounted to infringement by communication.<a href="#ref15" id="back15" class="reference"> [15]</a>

-**CDPA 1988, s.
-28A - Making of temporary copies**
+<h3>CDPA 1988, s.
+28A - Making of temporary copies</h3>

 No copyright liability for making temporary copies if: